The Food Safety Act 1990: A guide for businesses

 What does the Act require businesses to do?

-In short, food businesses must ensure food does not compromise a person’s health, and that it is of the nature or substance or quality demanded by the purchaser’s prejudice.
-Food businesses must also make sure they don't falsely describe or present food.
+In short, food businesses must ensure food does not compromise a person’s health, and that it is of the nature, substance, and quality demanded by the purchaser’s prejudice.
+Food businesses must also make sure they don't falsely describe or present food to customers.

 The Food Standards Agency (FSA) states that: